 In the following, you can find detailed information about the region’s AI-related activities, including education and potential partners for co-development.
 The regional development company Turku Science Park Ltd is hosting the co-development activities.
 Please contact Michael Lindholm at Turku Science Park Ltd for more information.

 AIBA is a new way of learning how to implement AI technology into your business processes.
 AIBA is a cooperation between University of Turku, Åbo Akademi University, Turku Science Park Ltd, The Association of Entrepreneurs in Turku and Turku Chamber of Commerce.
-The main aim with AIBA is to raise the awareness in companies to the level which enables the start of different AI pilot projects.
+The main aim with AIBA is to raise awareness in companies to the level which enables the start of different AI pilot projects.
 The networking of companies and AI experts is also important.

 The different parts are the following, click the picture or here for more details and time schedule (Note: subject for change):